USA Today best seller shares her secrets of success February 23, 2023

 fonts and thriller writers using thick block caps.
 Like your colors, you will want to

-10. Tagline – Both books and authors can have taglines.
+keep this consistent. - Tagline – Both books and authors can have taglines.
 Either way, a tagline is a short,

 one-sentence hook that says what you/your book is about and draws the reader in.